 French drain installation is also useful for redistributing water from low-lying areas and downspouts.
 Both of these areas are prone to pooling water, particularly after heavy rains.
 Once the water builds up and stands for any length of time, seepage and flooding happen more easily.
-This is not just detrimental to your property but can affect neighbouring properties too, particularly if the homes are located close together.
+This is not just detrimental to your property but can affect neighboring properties too, particularly if the homes are located close together.

 Reason #3: Relief of Ground Water Pressure

-When ground water builds up as a result of heavy rainfall, melting snow or excess run-off from anywhere, the earth becomes saturated and the water table rises.
-This causes upward pressure from the water against the floors of your home, which can cause the water to well up inside the house or force its way into your waste water pipes.
+When groundwater builds up as a result of heavy rainfall, melting snow or excess run-off from anywhere, the earth becomes saturated and the water table rises.
+This causes upward pressure from the water against the floors of your home, which can cause the water to well up inside the house or force its way into your wastewater pipes.
 If you have a retaining wall, the pressure of the water behind it can cause it to crack and even collapse.
 French drain installation in Toronto homes alleviates the pressure and enables the water to run off through the drain to the municipal sewer or another safe outlet.

-Reason #4: Draining Water from Wall Cracks
+Reason #4: Draining Water From Wall Cracks

 Cracks in basement and ground-level walls can allow water to enter, both in the form of rainfall as well as condensation during the humid summer months.
 With French drain installation in Toronto homes, the water can escape from the wall cracks into the drain and be redirected away from the house.
 Walls made from concrete blocks also collect water in the cavities, and the French drain provides an outlet for the water to drain away.